pawelkozolub/Workshop1_TaskManager/README.md

-# Workshop1_TaskManager
+# TaskManager
-Console program for managing tasks.
+A simple console program for managing tasks written in Java.